malemalice/rakutak-db-checker/prompt.md

 ### Hash Mismatch Analyzer
 > Create a function that takes hash mismatches and helps identify the specific data differences, ignoring configured columns.

+### Detailed Row Comparison
+> Write a function that fetches and compares specific rows from source and target databases, logging the complete data and highlighting differences.

+### Data Type Difference Detector
+> Create a function that identifies data type mismatches between source and target rows, such as decimal precision differences or timestamp variations.

+### Primary Key Tracker
+> Write a function that logs primary key information for mismatched rows to make manual verification easier.

+### Precision Mismatch Identifier
+> Create a function that specifically identifies precision differences in numeric fields (e.g., Decimal('150.00') vs Decimal('150.0')).

 ---